The White Quay

 --

-Photo: The sun reflected on ice crystals from a plane flying over the Andes.
+Photo: A reflection of the sun seen from a plane flying over the Andes.